open/close all folders

 - Valley Girl: Makino lets bits of the accent slip into her speech, but not to the point where it hides that she's actually very intelligent.
 Justified as she briefly studied overseas in America, allowing her to pick up the accent.

 - Blinding Bangs: Apparently he had these even when he was a kid.
+It's very rare you actually get to see the eyes hidden behind them.
+One must wonder how he gets around with that kind of 'do.

 - Cloudcuckoolander: Averted.
 He's actually pretty normal despite wearing a hand puppet that may or may not be possessed by a real alien.